Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

 _identified_ cells.
 Additionally, thanks to the powers of two, a nearly infinite number of universes can be _identified_ by an index just **_one bit_** larger than the densest stable universe the system can address.
 A universe of all ones would never execute, thus finding _stable_ arrangements is paramount to synthesis!
-The act of _distilling_ a stable point into a few bits is literally the act of _storing_ it.
+The act of _distilling_ a stable point into a few bits is literally the act of _committing it to memory._

     tl;dr - everything, everywhere, all at once is data in motion